Foreword

 Executive Chair, United Kingdom Rescue Organisation

-I am delighted to introduce the United Kingdom Rescue Organisation’s (UKRO) business plan.
+I am delighted to introduce the United Kingdom Rescue Organisation’s (UKRO) new business plan.
 As a fast moving, dynamic organisation, UKRO is dedicated to advancing professional rescue to its pinnacle.
-Currently focusing on five rescue areas including vehicle extrication; trauma management; line rescue; urban search and rescue (USAR) and water rescue, UKRO’s aim is to develop, enhance and promote the rescue capabilities of firefighters to ultimately reduce unintentional injuries and deaths that can result from these types of incidents.
+Currently focusing on five rescue areas including vehicle extrication; trauma management; rope rescue; Urban Search and Rescue (USAR) and water rescue, UKRO’s aim is to develop, enhance and promote the rescue capabilities of rescue and trauma professionals to ultimately reduce unintentional injuries and deaths that can result from these types of incidents.

 As a member of the World Rescue Organisation (WRO), UKRO is also able to influence the rescue agenda at an international level by sharing the experiences, knowledge and expertise of technical rescue that has been developed within the UK with international colleagues.